There are many reasons why backlink strategies are as central to digital marketing strategies as they are.

 Interviews will come naturally with time and quality, and there isn’t much you can do to force it.
 However, you may scout podcast directories such as Apple’s and Google’s and popular ones like Spotify and Stitcher.
 Finding podcasts related to your niche, you may then reach out to their hosts with your pitch–and portfolio in hand–to arrange a potential collaboration.
 This kind of engagement is easy if you already have a solid social media strategy in place, of course.

 Lastly, on professional engagement, blog posts are not redundant either.
 Engaging through comments expands your potential reach, and any backlinks in comments or bios strengthen your strategy.

 #4 Account for Business Listing Websites and Business Associations

 Similarly, there are two business-side backlink avenues to explore; business listing sites and business associations.
-With domain authority (DA) becoming increasingly important in SEO, these are safe ways to get quality backlinks in 2021 and beyond.
+With domain authority (DA) becoming increasingly important in SEO, these types of sites usually have high domain authority so are safe ways to get quality backlinks in 2021 and beyond.

 Business Listing Websites

-The value of a presence on business directories should be self-evident.
+The value of a presence in business directories should be self-evident.
 Not only does it enhance your local SEO, but it also expands your presence.
-Therefore, they may also provide backlinks for your website.
+Therefore, they may also provide a quality backlink/external link for your website.
 Consider some directories that are relevant today:

 - Google My Business (GMB)